paolojoaquinp/my_blog_app/README.md

 An app to watch the newest posts about the tech releases and innovations.
 Choose your favorite post save it to read anytime and anywhere with an interactive interface.

-## We used Flutter to build this App
+## We use Flutter to build this App

 - Flutter 3.24
 - Dart 3.5